1980 American League Championship Series: Aftermath

 This would also be the last time the Yankees would be swept in a postseason series for 32 years.

 Four men involved with the 1980 ALCS — Yankees manager Dick Howser, outfielder Bobby Murcer, and catcher Johnny Oates; and Royals pitcher Dan Quisenberry — subsequently died of brain cancer.
 (Tug McGraw and John Vukovich of the Philadelphia Phillies, who defeated the Royals in that year's World Series, also succumbed to the disease, as did Ken Brett, who pitched for Kansas City in the 1980–81 regular seasons.)

+While the postseason rivalry died down after 1980 between the two teams, the controversial Pine Tar Game in 1983 continued the rivalry in the regular season.

+After this meeting, the fourth in 5 years, the Yankees and Royals would not meet again in the postseason until the 2024 ALDS, a span of 44 years between playoff matchups.
+New York won the series in four games.